 When you first set up your Android phone, you were probably asked to sign in or register for a Gmail account.
 Not only does this enable you to download apps using Google Play, it also means that Google has got you covered when it comes to backing up important data, such as contacts and calendars.

-All of your app data, from calendars, contacts and photos, to music and game saves can be synced to Google’s servers and easily transferred onto a new device.
+All of your app data, from calendars, contacts and photos, to music and game saves will be regularly be synced and backed up to Google’s servers, and then easily transferred onto a new device when you need to.